Dp-finite and Noetherian NIP integral domains: Dp-finite rings

-The proof of Lemma~\ref{comparability} then gives \begin{lemma} Let $R$ be a dp-finite $W_n$-domain.
-Then $\Spec R$ is a chain. \end{lemma} Therefore the class of dp-finite rings of finite breadth is a very good class, and Proposition~\ref{blackbox} yields the following: \begin{lemma} Let $R$ be a dp-finite ring with $\br(R) < \infty$. \begin{enumerate} \item $R$ is a direct product of finitely many henselian local rings. \item If $R$ is an integral domain, then $R$ is a henselian local domain and the prime ideals of $R$ are linearly ordered. \end{enumerate} \end{lemma} We will see shortly that we can remove the finite-breadth assumption in Lemma~\ref{lem:dpf}. \begin{lemma} Let $N$ be some structure.
+\begin{lemma} Let $R$ be a dp-finite $W_n$-domain.
+Then $\Spec R$ is a chain. \end{lemma} \begin{proof} Suppose $\pp_1, \pp_2 \in \Spec R$ are incomparable.
+As in the proof of Lemma~\ref{comparability},\footnote{This part of the proof of Lemma~\ref{comparability} did not use the assumption of the henselianity conjecture.} we can find two incomparable valuation rings $\Oo_1, \Oo_2$ on $K = \Frac(R)$ with $\Oo_1,\Oo_2 \supseteq R$.
+By Corollary~\ref{overrings}, $\Oo_1$ and $\Oo_2$ are both definable in $R^{\Sh}$, contradicting Fact~\ref{df-hens}(2). \end{proof} Therefore the class of dp-finite rings of finite breadth is a henselizing class, and Proposition~\ref{blackbox} yields the following: \begin{lemma} Let $R$ be a dp-finite ring with $\br(R) < \infty$. \begin{enumerate} \item $R$ is a direct product of finitely many henselian local rings. \item If $R$ is an integral domain, then $R$ is a henselian local domain and the prime ideals of $R$ are linearly ordered. \end{enumerate} \end{lemma} We will see shortly that we can remove the finite-breadth assumption in Lemma~\ref{lem:dpf}. \begin{lemma} Let $N$ be some structure.
 Let $R$ be a definable ring and $M$ be a definable $R$-module.
 Let $\Sub^{\df}_R(M)$ be the modular lattice of \emph{definable} $R$-submodules of $M$.
 Then $\br(M)$ is the breadth of $\Sub^{\df}_R(M)$. \end{lemma} \begin{proof} First of all,

 as $\Sub^\df_R(M)$ is a sublattice of $\Sub_R(M)$.
 It remains to show that

 for each finite $n$.
 Take $x_1,\ldots,x_n \in M$ such that